jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 #### R6.2.1 EAGER preprocessing dataset BAM to FASTQ Conversion

-As EAGER itself does not have ability to convert unmapped read BAMs to FASTQ (whereas), we have to do this manually for EAGER preprocessed files with:
+As EAGER itself does not have ability to convert unmapped read BAMs to FASTQ (whereas), we manually ran this for EAGER-preprocessed files with:

 ```bash
 FILES=($(find -L 03-preprocessing/{screening,deep}/human_filtering/output/{FUM,GOY,PES,GDN}*.2/ -name '*.extractunmapped.bam' -type f))